abanifatimazahra/M1_Bioinformatic_mapping_sam/README.md

 	Reference : reference sequence name.
 Ref is set to '*' when we have no reference.
 	Reference's position : The first base of a reference sequence has coordinate 1.
 POS is set to 0 for an unmapped read.
 	Mapping quality : Basic ASCII plus 33 quality.
-	CIG.AR : Concise Idiosyncratic Gapped Alignment Report.
-This parameter is formed by an alternative succession of numbers and 	letters that describe the insertions, deletions, matches and mismatches that result from the alignment of each read
+	CIGAR : Concise Idiosyncratic Gapped Alignment Report.
+This parameter is formed by an alternative succession of numbers and letters that describe the insertions, deletions, matches and mismatches that result from the alignment of each read.

 -To help you use the Script we have developed, we invite you to read this description and respect the conditions of use.

 							SCRIPT EXECUTION